nielsvv08/brawlbox/README.md

 ## Configuration

 The bot can be configured by a few environment variables.
 Rename the `.env.example` file to `.env` and fill out the values accordingly.
+This file includes two example configurations with randomised or invalidated values.

 ### Required

 - `application_id`, `token`, `public_key`: the respective information found in [Discord's developer portal][discord-developer-portal].
-- `mongo_uris`: the URI for the MongoDB cluster.
+- `mongo_uris`: the URI or URIs for the MongoDB cluster.
 When mulitple URIs are provided here, they should be separated by a comma and a space.

 ### Optional

-- `colour`: the main colour theme used throughout the bot as an integer, e.g. 26367.
+- `colour`: the main colour theme used throughout the bot as an integer.
 - `top_gg_token`: the authentication key used to interact with the top.gg API.

 ## Command Registry